 Next, use that tooth brush to clean up your tremolo system.
 If you have a Floyd Rose, take it apart.
 If you have a Tune-O-Matic simply remove the bridge.
 If you have a hipshot, lift the string holders and they will turn.

 Spray either the WD40 or the Tri-Flow directly onto the tooth brush (which you should have wiped off) and start scrubbing!
 Be sure to clean each and every part of the tremolo system, and once you are finished, put it back together and go to work on your tuning pegs.

-Now that you fret board is nourished, your tremolo is properly taken care of, and your entire guitar is clean, our final step on how to clean your guitar is simply restringing.
-Grab that new set of strings, tune up, and then watch how great your fret board feels, how smooth your tuners move, and how easy your tremolo complies!
+Now that your fret board is nourished, your tremolo is properly taken care of, and your entire guitar is clean, our final step on how to clean your guitar is simply restringing.
+Grab that new set of strings, tune up, and then watch how great your fretboard feels, how smooth your tuners move, and how easily your tremolo complies!